Medically reviewed by Drugs.com. Last updated on Jul 1, 2022.

 - Wassilak SGF, et al. Tetanus Toxoid.
 In: Plotkin SA, Orenstein WA, editors.
 Vaccines.
 4th ed.
 Philadelphia, PA: W. B. Saunders 2004 p.
 745-81.

-The vial stopper for this product contains no natural latex rubber.
+The vial stopper for this product is not made with natural rubber latex.

 Sanofi Pasteur Limited